shichao-an/notes/docs/gopl/ch4.md

 fmt.Println(x)      // "[1 2 3 4 5 6 1 2 3 4 5 6]"
 ```

 The following modification of `append` matches the behavior of the built-in `append`.
-The ellipsis "..." in the declaration of `appendInt` makes the function **variadic:** it accepts any number of final arguments.
+The ellipsis "..." in the declaration of `appendInt` makes the function [**variadic**](https://gobyexample.com/variadic-functions): it accepts any number of final arguments.
 The corresponding ellipsis in the call above to `append` shows how to supply a list of arguments from a slice.
 Variadic functions are detailed in [Section 5.7](ch5.md#variadic-functions).

 ```go
 func appendInt(x []int, y ...int) []int {